MessiasJunio/bugtracker/README.md

 ## About
 - A Bug Tracker that the users will be able to report the problems and bugs of the applications.
 - Controls the data using an online Google SpreadSheet
-- In case of a critital issue type, will be able send a direct E-mail
+- In case of a critital issue type, will be able to send a direct E-mail
 ## What is inside?

 This project uses lot of stuff as: